Send the link below via email or IMCopy

 to "do the right thing."

-Leaders take responsibility for their
+Leaders take responsibility

-actions and decisions.
-Those with
+for their actions and decisions.

-responsibility lead to trust.
-A
+Those with responsibility lead to

-responsible leader makes sure team
+trust.
+A responsible leader makes

-members have everything
+sure team members have

-they need to do their jobs.
+do their jobs.

 An effective leader is eager to learn